-3/4cupstrawberries(chopped and tossed in 1 tablespoon of flour)
+3/4cupstrawberries(chopped to 1/2" in size and tossed in 1 tablespoon of flour)

 Instructions

-In a medium size bowl, cream butter and sugar together until smooth.
+In a medium size bowl, cream the butter and sugar together with an electric mixer on medium speed for 1-2 minutes, until smooth.

 Add the flour, baking soda, and sea salt to the bowl and mix until just combined.
-Don't overtax the batter here, since we're going to mix again when we fold in the strawberries.
-Streaks of flour are okay.
+Don't overmix the batter here, since we're going to mix again when we fold in the strawberries.
+A few streaks of flour are okay.

-Chop fresh strawberries into 1/2 inch chunks and toss them in a tablespoon of flour to coat evenly.
+Chop the fresh or strawberries into 1/2 inch chunks and toss them in 1 tablespoon of flour to coat evenly.

 Carefully fold in the strawberries.
 A few quick turns will do, don't stir the batter too vigorously.

-Pour batter into the prepared loaf pan and bake for 60-65 minutes.
+Pour the batter into the prepared loaf pan and bake for 60-65 minutes (unless you're using frozen strawberries, then bake for 70-80 minutes).
 Bread is done when a toothpick inserted in the center comes out clean and the top is golden brown and likely cracked open on top.

 Store leftover strawberry banana bread in an airtight container for 3-4 days or freeze for up to 3 months.